-It’s super-easy to obtain a Cuban Tourist Card at Cancun Airport – we show you exactly how it’s done along with everything you need to know about Cancun Airport!
+It’s super-easy to obtain a Cuba Tourist Card in Mexico – we’ll show you exactly how it’s done along with everything you need to know about Cancun Airport.

-Before we here at DIY Travel HQ show you exactly how to get a Cuban Tourist Card at Cancun Airport, let’s take a look at how to get to Cancun International Airport in Mexico.
+Before we show you exactly how to get a Cuba Tourist Card in Mexico, let’s take a look at how to get to Cancun International Airport in Mexico on the Cancun airport bus.

 From downtown Cancun, take a bus from your accommodation to the ADO bus terminal – bus tickets cost 8 pesos / $0.45.